Independent bookstores and book culture in Quebec

 The Independents

-Each independent bookstore in Quebec City is a world unto itself, with its favorites, current reads, and unique atmosphere.
+Each independent bookstore in Quebec is a universe unto itself, with its favorite picks, current reads, and unique atmosphere.

-Specializing in spirituality, philosophy, and humanities, Médiaspaul attracts a thoughtful clientele seeking depth.
+Specializing in spirituality, philosophy, and human sciences, Médiaspaul attracts a thoughtful clientele seeking depth.
 A place to think differently.

 SpecialtyPhilosophy, Spirituality